salesforce-misc/violet-conversations/README.md

 and Violet provides a conversation engine that runs as an Alexa Skill.

 Support for sophisticated voice apps is supported by allowing:
-* (a) for easily building basic logic supported conversation-flows i.e. classically referred to as the view layer in web, mobile, and desktop apps;
+* for easily building basic logic supported conversation-flows i.e. classically referred to as the view layer in web, mobile, and desktop apps;
-* (b) low-level primitives for automated state-management; and
+* low-level primitives for automated state-management; and
-* (c) plugins for moving out significant parts of complexity that support the voice scripts.
+* plugins for moving out significant parts of complexity that support the voice scripts.